alw1746/RPI-LCD-STM32/README.md

 [![ws_graphicstest output](images/ws_grtestvid.png)](https://www.youtube.com/watch?v=SBt1b_uSJ9I)

 ### Roger Clark's Arduino STM32
-- This was the original STM32duino project by Roger Clark but has since been passed over to ST.
+- This is the original STM32duino project by Roger Clark but has since been handed over to ST.
 - It is recommended to use the official ST core though it is not as fast as the RC core but RC core is no longer actively maintained.
 - See https://github.com/rogerclarkmelbourne/Arduino_STM32/wiki/Installation for RC core installation details.